deeperudite/deeptrace-flask-api/README.md

 # deeptrace-flask-api
-Front End for the deployment of the DeepTrace Framework.
+Back End for the deployment of the DeepTrace Framework.